Progress report for ENE20-162

 Participants in the project’s educational activities:

-We did not issue formal evaluations for the online trainings related to mentorship or apprenticeship yet in 2020.
-The online trainings conducted and related to this SARE project were not specific mentor trainings where we administered pre- and post-survey data as we have planned for 2021 and beyond.
-We will focus on that for our mentor-specific trainings in MD, ME, and NY.
+We did not issue formal evaluations for the online trainings related to mentorship or apprenticeship in 2020.
+The online trainings conducted and related to this SARE project were not specific mentor trainings where we administered pre- and post-survey data as we will be capturing in 2021 and beyond.

 Performance Target Outcomes